Phoenix-Finance/Phoenix-Documentation/content/products/FPO1.0 Contracts.md

 .....
 # **CollateralPool** #
-This Contract store funds depositted from users and supply inquirement service which is related with collateral.
+This Contract store funds deposited from users and supply inquirement service which is related with collateral.
 Excepting inquirement service the contract does not supply any functions outside.

+FNX Collateral Pool: 0x919a35a4f40c479b3319e3c3a2484893c06fd7de

 **Responsibility**
 - Stores funds depositted from users